 After losing its prominence held during the Holy Roman Empire, the Holy See of Mainz was relocated and it was not until 1802 that the modern Roman Catholic Diocese was established under the French.

-Mainz retains to this day papal permission for the cathedral chapter to elect its own bishop.It is unique throughout the world for this honour.
+To this day, Mainz retains papal permission for the cathedral chapter to elect its own bishop.It is unique throughout the world for this honour.